gareth-xyz/algos/README.md

 # algos

-This repo is a collection of of algorithms and data structures that I have implemented.
+This repo is a collection of algorithms and data structures that I have implemented.
 The contents can be seen below:

 ## data structures
 |       | Python  | Javascript | C |